mnebuerquo/profile/sherman-adelson-resume.md

   clients.
 * Joined a failing software project and provided technical leadership enabling the project to be completed.
-* Performed triage on compromised website and composed plan for recovery.
+* Performed triage on a compromised website and composed a plan for recovery.
 * Developed architecture for ecommerce dashboard product.
 * Worked with multiple remote teams, vendors, and offshore developers.